-SESSF season Agreed TAC TAC after unders/over s Commonwealt h Retained Catch Catch and TAC (t) 2024-25 327 344 - 2023-24 235 252 82 2022-23 235 258 85 Economics Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP (Secondary) 2022-23 Not Available 65.88 Not Available Commonwealth Trawl and Scalefish Hook 2021-22 Not Available 80.00 Not Available 2020-21 Not Available 64.00 Not Available ABARES Status (2024 report) Fishing mort ality: Uncertain Biomass : Uncertain Climate Sensitivity Uncertain There is currently sensitivity of deep no available informatic water sharks. on regarding clima te change Assess ment summ ary Key Model technical assumptions/ parameters ment assumes there is omass, and that the ch nificant ways. • Significant Changes to data inputs Western Deepwate as agreed by SER estimated - there i sessment are based o er Sharks only.
-Discar AG (26-27 September s only one available e nding logbook recorde ds were not used r 2023) given they stimate in 2018 ar in this assessment are poorly id it also differs Assessment results and RAG comments from the corresponding logbook recorded estimate (Sporcic, 2023b).
-The 2023 estimated RBC is 326.7 t, an increase of 92.7 t compared to the 2018 estimated RBC (235 t; see Sporcic 2018).
+SESSF season Agreed TAC TAC after unders/over s Commonwealt h Retained Catch Catch and TAC (t) 2024-25 327 344 - 2023-24 235 252 82 2022-23 235 258 85 Economics Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP (Secondary) 2022-23 Not Available 65.88 Not Available Commonwealth Trawl and Scalefish Hook 2021-22 Not Available 80.00 Not Available 2020-21 Not Available 64.00 Not Available ABARES Status (2024 report) Fishing mort ality: Uncertain Biomass s: Uncertain Climate Sensitivity Uncertain There is currently sensitivity of deep no available information water sharks. on regarding clima te change Assess ment summ ary Key Model technical assumptions/ parameters ment assumes there is omass, and that the ch nificant ways. • Significant Changes to data inputs Western Deepwat as agreed by SER estimated - there is Catches in this assessment are based on open areas Tier 4 assessment: Western Deepwater Sharks only.
+Discards were not used in this assessment as agreed by SERAG (26-27 September 2023) given they are poorly estimated - there is only one available estimate in 2018 and it also differs from the corresponding logbook recorded estimate (Sporcic, 2023b).
+Assessment results and RAG comments The 2023 estimated RBC is 326.7 t, an increase of 92.7 t compared to the 2018 estimated RBC (235 t; see Sporcic 2018).
 The increase in RBC of approximately 93 t can be mostly attributed to an increase in the most recent CPUE and hence the mean of the most recent four-year average which is used to calculate the RBC.
 Also, the CPUE in 2023 is above the CPUE target based on the Tier 4 Harvest Control Rule (0.62) and has been above target since 2015 (Sporcic, 2023b).
 SERAG (Nov 2023) recommended the RBC (326.7 t) produced by the Tier 4 for the Deepwater Shark West assessment.
 SERAG supported the use of this RBC for a three-year period but noted that a Dynamic Tier 4 may become available (subject to MSE testing) in 2024.
-SESSFRAG (Apr 2024) considered the results of the MSE of the Dynamic Tier 4 assessment method and recommended the use of this approach in preference to empirical Tier 4 approach has improved performance reference years with fewer assumptions required and the option to fit multiple CPUE series.
+SESSFRAG (Apr 2024) considered the results of the MSE of the Dynamic Tier 4 assessment method and recommended the use of this approach in preference to empirical Tier 4 assessments where practicable.
+The MSE showed that the Dynamic Tier 4 approach has improved performance compared to the empirical Tier 4 because it provided improved performance statistics, reduced variability in RBCs and reduced sensitivity to chosen reference years with fewer assumptions required and the option to fit multiple CPUE series.